Know Before You Go...®

 Why United Kingdom?

-• The UK is home to the world's oldest amusement park, Blackgang Chine.
+• The Isle of Wight, part of the UK is home to the world's oldest amusement park, Blackgang Chine.

 • The UK is home to the world's smallest police station, located in Ballycastle, Northern Ireland.

-• The UK was the first country to issue postage stamps, in 1840.
+• The United Kingdom was the first country to issue postage stamps, in 1840.

-• The UK is home to the world's longest zip line, located in Wales.
+• The island is home to the world's longest zip line, located in Wales.

 History